moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/devtools.md

 spacepack.inspect(spacepack.findByCode(/* finds */)[0].id)
 ```

+Also see [this page](/ext-dev/webpack#common-patterns) for common patterns to look out for.

 ## Using the Sources tab

 - Minimize the navigator by clicking "Hide navigator" on the top left.
 This introduces a severe amount of lag by having it open.